-Anthropology is the study of human behavior.
-That exploration of what it means to be human ranges from the study of culture and social relations, to human biology and evolution, to languages, to music, art and architecture, and to vestiges of human habitation.
+Anthropology is the study of human behavior and what it means to be human.
+This ranges from the study of culture and social relations, to human biology and evolution, to languages, to music, art and architecture, and to past vestiges of human habitation.
 It considers such fascinating questions as how peoples behavior changes over time, how people move about the world, why and how people from distant parts of the world and dissimilar cultures are different and the same, how the human species has evolved over millions of years, and how individuals understand and operate successfully in distinct cultural settings.

 Anthropology includes four broad fields–cultural anthropology, linguistics, physical anthropology and archaeology.
 Each of the four fields teaches distinctive skills, such as applying theories, employing research methodologies, formulating and testing hypotheses, and developing extensive sets of data.

 What Does Anthropology Teach That is Useful Outside the College Setting?

 Careful record-keeping, attention to details, analytical reading, and clear thinking are taught by anthropological courses.
 Social ease in strange situations, critical thinking, and strong skills in oral and written expression are cultivated by anthropological training.
 Using a range of social, behavioral, biological, and other scientific research methods, anthropology majors learn to supplement statistical findings with descriptive data gathered through participant observation, interviewing, and ethnographic study.